Your business is to paint the souls of men—

 "I want you to," Neil said.

 “What are you doing?”
-Andrew asked, more of an accusation than a question.
+Andrew asked when he finally pulled away, more of an accusation than a question.

 Neil looked down to where he was sitting on his own hands.
 “Oh,” he said, “I just thought you wouldn’t like it.
 If I touched you without asking first.”